awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 `networkMode`
 Type: string
 Required: no
 The Docker networking mode to use for the containers in the task\.
-For Amazon ECS tasks hosted on Amazon EC2 instances, the valid values are `none`, `bridge`, `awsvpc`, and `host`\.
+For Amazon ECS tasks hosted on Amazon EC2 Linux instances, the valid values are `none`, `bridge`, `awsvpc`, and `host`\.
 If no network mode is specified, the default network mode is `bridge`\.
+For Amazon ECS tasks hosted on Amazon EC2 Windows instances, the valid values are `default`, and `awsvpc`\.
+If no network mode is specified, the `default` network mode is used\.
 If the network mode is set to `none`, the task's containers do not have external connectivity and port mappings can't be specified in the container definition\.
 If the network mode is `bridge`, the task utilizes Docker's built\-in virtual network which runs inside each container instance\.
 If the network mode is `host`, the task bypasses Docker's built\-in virtual network and maps container ports directly to the Amazon EC2 instance's network interface\.
 In this mode, you can't run multiple instantiations of the same task on a single container instance when port mappings are used\.
 When using the `host` network mode, you should not run containers using the root user \(UID 0\)\.
 It is considered best practice to use a non\-root user\.
 If the network mode is `awsvpc`, the task is allocated an elastic network interface, and you must specify a `NetworkConfiguration` when you create a service or run a task with the task definition\.
 For more information, see [Amazon ECS task networking](task-networking.md)\.
 Currently, only the Amazon ECS\-optimized AMI, other Amazon Linux variants with the `ecs-init` package, or AWS Fargate infrastructure support the `awsvpc` network mode\.
 The `host` and `awsvpc` network modes offer the highest networking performance for containers because they use the Amazon EC2 network stack instead of the virtualized network stack provided by the `bridge` mode\.
 With the `host` and `awsvpc` network modes, exposed container ports are mapped directly to the corresponding host port \(for the `host` network mode\) or the attached elastic network interface port \(for the `awsvpc` network mode\), so you cannot take advantage of dynamic host port mappings\.
-Docker for Windows uses a different network mode \(known as `NAT`\) than Docker for Linux\.
-When you register a task definition with Windows containers, you must not specify a network mode\.
-If you use the AWS Management Console to register a task definition with Windows containers, you must choose the `default` network mode\.
 If using the Fargate launch type, the `awsvpc` network mode is required\.
 If using the EC2 launch type, the allowable network mode depends on the underlying EC2 instance's operating system\.
 If Linux, any network mode can be used\.
-If Windows, only the `NAT` mode is allowed, as described above\.
+If Windows, the `default`, and `awsvpc` modes can be used\.

+## Task size<a name="task_size"></a>

+When you register a task definition, you can specify the total cpu and memory used for the task\.
+This is separate from the `cpu` and `memory` values at the container definition level\.
+For tasks hosted on Amazon EC2 instances, these fields are optional\.
+For tasks hosted on Fargate, these fields are required and there are specific values for both `cpu` and `memory` that are supported\.

+**Note**
+Task\-level CPU and memory parameters are ignored for Windows containers\.
+We recommend specifying container\-level resources for Windows containers\.

+The following parameter is allowed in a task definition:

+`cpu`
+Type: string
+Required: conditional
+This parameter is not supported for Windows containers\.
+The hard limit of CPU units to present for the task\.
+It can be expressed as an integer using CPU units, for example `1024`, or as a string using vCPUs, for example `1 vCPU` or `1 vcpu`, in a task definition\.
+When the task definition is registered, a vCPU value is converted to an integer indicating the CPU units\.
+For tasks hosted on Amazon EC2 instances, this field is optional\.
+If your cluster does not have any registered container instances with the requested CPU units available, the task will fail\.
+Supported values are between `128` CPU units \(`0.125` vCPUs\) and `10240` CPU units \(`10` vCPUs\)\.
+For tasks hosted on Fargate, this field is required and you must use one of the following values, which determines your range of supported values for the `memory` parameter:
+[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html)

+`memory`
+Type: string
+Required: conditional
+This parameter is not supported for Windows containers\.
+The hard limit of memory \(in MiB\) to present to the task\.
+It can be expressed as an integer using MiB, for example `1024`, or as a string using GB, for example `1GB` or `1 GB`, in a task definition\.
+When the task definition is registered, a GB value is converted to an integer indicating the MiB\.
+For tasks hosted on Amazon EC2 instances, this field is optional and any value can be used\.
+If a task\-level memory value is specified then the container\-level memory value is optional\.
+If your cluster does not have any registered container instances with the requested memory available, the task will fail\.
+If you are trying to maximize your resource utilization by providing your tasks as much memory as possible for a particular instance type, see [Container Instance Memory Management](memory-management.md)\.
+For tasks hosted on Fargate, this field is required and you must use one of the following values, which determines your range of supported values for the `cpu` parameter:
+[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html)

 ## Container Definitions<a name="container_definitions"></a>